a160v/calcometer/README.md

 # Calcometer

-The purpose of the app is to help healthcare workers keep track of the distance and time they spend traveling by car between patients.
+Calcometer helps healthcare workers keep track of distances and time they spend traveling by car between patients.
+Calcometer is an easy to use app that helps

 The application has the following core models: